-Although many headsets and ear buds are priced between $100 and $300, AKG has a of number earbuds priced under $50.
-At the other end of the spectrum, going up to $1000, is their new AKG N5005 with Hi-Res audio with 5-driver hybrid construction.
+Although many headsets and earbuds are priced between $100 and $300, AKG has an of number earbuds priced under $50.
+At the other end of the spectrum, going up to $1000 is their new AKG N5005 with Hi-Res audio with 5-driver hybrid construction.
 It is set to be released in 2018.
 Check them out at Amazon.

 AKG N90 Quincy Jones Headphones

 AKG teamed up with producer Quincy Jones and came up with the AKG N90 Headphones.
 The N90s give you the ability to adjust bass and treble without any sound distortion allowing you to personalize your listening sound.
 These are premium professional quality headphones that retail for $1499.95.
 If you want to really spoil yourself here is the link to Amazon.

 I hope later in the year I get my hands on a pair of AKG N5005 earbuds and the N90s Headphones to give you a full review.

 AKG N60NC Travel Wireless Noise Cancelling Headphones Review